DaiseyCode/lmwrapper/README.md

 Additionally, with HuggingFace models `lmwrapper` provides an interface for accessing the model internal states.

+Note: The universe of Huggingface models is diverse and inconsistent.
+Some (especially the non-completion ones) might require special prompt formatting to work as expected.

 ## Caching

 Add `caching = True` in the prompt to cache the output to disk.
 Any